INTERSECT-SDK/python-sdk/README.md

 # INTERSECT-SDK

-The INTERSECT-SDK is a framework for microservices to integrate themselves into the wider INTERSECT ecosystem.
+The INTERSECT-SDK is a framework for microservices to integrate themselves into the wider Interconnected Science Ecosystem (INTERSECT).

 Please note that this README is currently a work in progress.

 ## What is INTERSECT?
-INTERSECT was designed as a specific usecase - as an open federated hardware/software architecture for the laboratory of the future, which connects scientific instruments, robot-controlled laboratories and edge/center computing/data resources to enable autonomous experiments, self-driving laboratories, smart manufacturing, and AI-driven design, discovery and evaluation.
+[INTERSECT](https://www.ornl.gov/intersect) was designed as a specific usecase - as an open federated hardware/software architecture for the laboratory of the future, which connects scientific instruments, robot-controlled laboratories and edge/center computing/data resources to enable autonomous experiments, self-driving laboratories, smart manufacturing, and AI-driven design, discovery and evaluation.

 ## What are the core design philosophies of the SDK?